French priorities for nuclear disarmament are :

 France actively participates to the work of the International partnership on nuclear disarmament verification since 2015.

 This forum gathers more than twenty States in order to improve the understanding of technical issues and challenges related to disarmament verification.
 Through this “scientific diplomacy” channel, nuclear disarmament verification aims at strengthening mutual confidence and enables a concrete dialogue with the non-nuclear weapons States.

 During the 71st UN General Assembly, France voted in favour of the resolution “Nuclear disarmament verification” that implemented a group of 25 governmental experts.
-This group will meet in Geneva in 2018 and 2019 for three five-day sessions.
-France will participate to the first meeting of this group in May 2018, and will be mindful of the articulation of the group with the IPNDV.
+France participated in this group which met in Geneva in 2018 and 2019.

 It must though be reminded that verification is not a goal in itself.
 The improvement of the security context and the enhancement of mutual confidence between States are also necessary.